Skip to main content

 URL

 The URL is https://yourinstance/api/x_a46gh_squidx/v1/data/{configName} where {configName} is the name of the configuration you are requesting.
-See Predefined Configurations for an overview of all predefined configurations provided by squid by arc46.
+See Predefined Configurations for an overview of all predefined configurations provided by squid.

 Query Parameter

 The configuration on its own is only of limited use.
-Query parameter allow the caller to request a specific entity, filter results, add relations to the request and further influence the behavior of squid by arc46.
+Query parameter allow the caller to request a specific entity, filter results, add relations to the request and further influence the behavior of squid.

 relations

-Relations are requested as query parameters relations. squid by arc46 accepts this parameter in various formats:
+Relations are requested as query parameter relations. squid accepts this parameter in various formats:

 • relations=rel1,rel2,rel3